-A fortnightly Question Time forum with the Dean of Students, Heads of Undergraduate and Postgraduate Studies and Students' Union, provided a valuable platform for student views and questions.
-Well over 100 students logged in to the first one, while the lockdown situation was new, and the questions were many.
-The conversation has continued, and centres around issues such as finance, online teaching, clarifying academic and recital requirements, and discussing ways to maintain the Academy sense of community.
+A Question Time forum with the Dean of Students, Heads of Undergraduate and Postgraduate Studies and Students' Union was instituted during lockdown and this successful forum will be continued.
+This provided a valuable platform for student views and questions, to discuss issues such as finance, online teaching, academic and recital requirements, and discussing ways to maintain the Academy sense of community.